clearlinux/clear-linux-documentation/source/clear-linux/virtual-environments/kvm.rst

    `Intel®Virtualization Technology for Directed I/O`_ (Intel® VT-d) in the host machine’s BIOS.

 #.
-Log in and get root privilege on the host machine:
+Log in, open a terminal emulator, and get root privilege on the host machine:

    .. code-block:: console